Ellis Island Casino & Brewery: History

-Ellis agreed in 2004 to manage and take joint ownership of the nearby Tuscany Suites and Casino, which had struggled to attract customers in its first year.
+Ellis Island agreed in 2004 to manage and take joint ownership of the nearby Tuscany Suites and Casino, which had struggled to attract customers in its first year.
 The agreement fell apart when Tuscany officials allegedly backed out.

-Later that year, Ellis signed on to the planned 46-story Aqua Blue condo-hotel project to replace an adjacent Super 8 motel.
+Later that year, Ellis Island signed on to the planned 46-story Aqua Blue condo-hotel project, which would replace the adjacent Super 8 motel.
 Ellis Island would manage the Aqua Blue casino, and would itself be renovated to match the new tower.
-However, the project was cancelled in June 2005, due in part to rising construction costs.
+However, the Aqua Blue project was cancelled in 2005, due in part to rising construction costs.